 Esta página de Internet está disponible sólo en inglés.
 Sin embargo, tenemos otros materiales de educación financiera en español.

 Getting scholarships or grants for college is a great option for students preparing for college because you don’t need to pay them back after graduation.
-These resources are popular among students, with 88 percent of freshmen at private universities getting scholarships or grants in 2011.
+These resources are popular among students, with 89 percent of students at private universities getting scholarships or grants in 2013.
 The government, your college, or a local organization can offer you a scholarship, while the government alone can determine your eligibility to get grants for college based on your Free Application for Federal Student Aid (FAFSA).
 You’ll need to complete a FAFSA form if you plan on applying for grants, federal student loans, or federal work-study.